 - A brief description of the review process, which should include consultation with faculty and staff who are responsible for the program; consultation with students; consultation with the faculty; and formal review and approval of the Self-Study by the curriculum, program, and/or executive committee.

 The Associate Dean and Dean convenes a review committee appropriate to the size and disciplinary focus of the program.
 Wherever possible, committees composed of L&S and UW-Madison faculty will be convened to examine the reports submitted.
 If deemed necessary by the deans, committee members external to the university will be appointed to provide expert consultation on focused questions related to the program.
-When Graduate Programs are reviewed, the Graduate Faculty Executive Committee will appoint a member to serve as its representative on the committee.
+When Graduate Programs are reviewed, the Graduate Faculty Executive Committee will appoint a member who serves as its representative on the committee.
 Committees are provided with Self-Study and other materials related to the review.
 Review committees meet with program faculty, students, and others who may offer insight into how and how well the program is functioning.

 The committee produces a brief memorandum evaluating the programs and their effectiveness in promoting student learning.
 Committees may comment on recommendations proposed in the Self-Study, and they are expected to offer additional evaluative commentary, advice, insights, and recommendations.
 (APIR also provides a template for review committee reports.)

 The Associate Dean(s) will review the reports will consult with the Dean and Senior Staff.
-If necessary, the Associate Dean(s) will meet with the committee and with the department chair(s)/program director(s).
+If necessary, the Associate Dean(s) will meet with the committee and with the department chairs) or program director(s).

 Where graduate programs are involved in review, the Graduate Faculty Executive Committee will review the report of the review committee and offer recommendations related to the graduate programs.
-The Academic Planning Council ReviewThe Academic Planning Council will review the Self-Study, Committee memorandum, and any corrections offered by the program faculty.
+The Academic Planning Council will then review the Self-Study, Committee memorandum, corrections offered by the program faculty, and the GFEC recommendations.
 In the course of APC discussion, members provide consultation to the Dean and Associate Deans concerning recommendations and future progress for programs.
 Based on APC recommendation, a review may be considered complete or may be returned for further clarification or revision.

 Approved by the L&S Academic Planning Council on September 7, 2021.
 Links updated, revisions to align with campus policy, 7/14/2022.